ramashanker/aws/certification/day13/Concept.md

 ### AWS Kinesis Data Streams
      KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams

+    Amazon Kinesis Data Streams that automatically encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify

+    your data is encrypted at rest within the Kinesis Data Streams service.
+Also, the HTTPS protocol ensures that data inflight is encrypted as well

+### Fanout feature of Kinesis Data Streams
+    You should use enhanced fan-out if you have multiple consumers retrieving data from a stream in parallel.
+    With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard, and this throughput automatically scales with the number of shards in a stream.

 ### AWS Kinensis Data Firehose:
     Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics

 ### AWS Kinesis Data Analytics
     Amazon Kinesis Data Analytics is the easiest way to analyze streaming data in real-time.
     You can quickly build SQL queries and sophisticated Java applications using built-in templates and operators for common processing